xuebaiios/BdryReach/README.md

     options.set_max_error(DBL_MAX*Eigen::MatrixXd::Ones(2,1));
 ```
 ### 2.2.4 Invoking the boundary-based method for computing the outer-approximations of reachable sets
-**This step invokes our boundary-based method for computing the outer-approximations of reachable sets.
-Please refer to Section 2.1.1 for the meanings of various parameters.**
+This step invokes our boundary-based method for computing the outer-approximations of reachable sets.
+Please refer to **Section 2.1.1** for the meanings of various parameters.
 ```cpp
 vector<ReachableSet<double>> BdReachset = OverApprox::BdReach(mysys, options, R0_);
 ```
 ### 2.2.5 The plotting of results
 For plotting the graphical results, we utilize the lightweight plotting library **Matplotlib for C++**."
-For specific usage instructions,[please refer to Matplotlib for C++ Documentation.](https://matplotlib-cpp.readthedocs.io/en/latest/index.html)
+For specific usage instructions,please refer to [Matplotlib for C++ Documentation].(https://matplotlib-cpp.readthedocs.io/en/latest/index.html)
 ```cpp
 plt::figure_size(1200, 780);
 for(int i = 0; i < BdReachset.size(); i++){